 The Plan of YEHOVAH God Unveiled!

-But what happens AFTER this final period of JUDGMENT of the multiple billions of people on the earth, including all who never understood YEHOVAH's truth, the vast numbers of Gentiles, and those who were not called to be part of the "firstfruits" from the dead?
+But what happens AFTER this final period of JUDGMENT of the multiple millions of Israelites on the earth, including all who never understood YEHOVAH's truth, the vast numbers of Israelites who were not called to be part of the "firstfruits" from the dead?
 What happens after they have been "harvested" and "in-gathered" into the Kingdom of YEHOVAH God?

 "New Heavens and a New Earth"

 The apostle John records: "And I saw a NEW HEAVEN and a NEW EARTH: for the first heaven and the first earth were passed away: and there was no more sea.
 And I John saw the holy city, NEW JERUSALEM, coming down from God out of heaven, prepared as a bride adorned for her husband.
 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and he their God.
 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.
 And he that sat upon the throne said, Behold, I MAKE ALL THINGS NEW" (Revelation 21:1-5).

 John then describes this magnificent "holy city," the New Jerusalem,